 The Cabinet of Ministers of Ukraine (the Cabinet) is not directly involved in the enforcement of prohibitions on anticompetitive vertical restraints.
 However, it may authorise certain concerted practices that were prohibited by the AMC if the practices have an overwhelming positive effect on public interests.
-When deciding on a case the Cabinet may involve any relevant governmental authorities (industry-specific ministries, national agencies etc) as well as independent experts.
+When deciding on a case, the Cabinet may involve any relevant governmental authorities (industry-specific ministries, national agencies, etc) as well as independent experts.

-5. What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
+5 What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
 Has the law in your jurisdiction regarding vertical restraints been applied extraterritorially?
-Has it been applied in a pure internet context and if so what factors were deemed relevant when considering jurisdiction?
+Has it been applied in a pure internet context and if so, what factors were deemed relevant when considering jurisdiction?

-The Competition Law applies to relations that have or may have an impact on economic competition in Ukraine, irrespective of the parties’ domicile, place of conclusion of an agreement, and so on.
+The Competition Law applies to relations that have or may have an impact on economic competition in Ukraine, irrespective of the parties' domicile, place of agreement, and so on.
 This provision can be reasonably interpreted as an effects doctrine applicable to concerted practices in general and vertical restraints in particular.
 In practice, however, considering that the AMC has exclusive competence to decide on whether certain concerted practices have or may have an impact on economic competition in Ukraine, there is very little room for self-assessment.

-There is no public record of extraterritorial application of the Ukrainian competition law regarding vertical restraints; however, the AMC regularly acts extraterritorially on other issues (eg, foreign-to-foreign mergers), and theoretically may do so with respect to vertical restraints that are imposed by non-Ukrainian undertakings and which concern Ukrainian product markets.
-One should note, however, that extraterritorial enforcement of the AMC decision appears hardly practicable due to a number of legal uncertainties and technical complications associated with cross-border reciprocal recognition of court judgments (through which the AMC decisions are forcibly enforced).
+There is no public record of extraterritorial application of the Ukrainian competition law regarding vertical restraints; however, the AMC regularly acts extraterritorially on other issues (eg, foreign-to-foreign mergers), and theoretically may do so with respect to vertical restraints that are imposed by non-Ukrainian undertakings and that concern Ukrainian product markets.
+One should note, however, that extraterritorial enforcement of the AMC decision appears hardly practicable owing to a number of legal uncertainties and technical complications associated with cross-border reciprocal recognition of court judgments (through which the AMC decisions are forcibly enforced).

 There is also no public record of the Ukrainian competition rules regarding vertical restraints being applied in a pure internet context.